Refine your search

 Registration period

-The period for registering for the spring semester only is 1 November – 15 January.
+• If you register for the spring semester only, the registration period is 1 November – 15 January.

 Registration is also term-specific.
 This means that you can register as being absent for one semester and present for another.
 Remember to take the normative duration of studies into consideration.